 We'll sanity check your itinerary, help you get the most out of your budget and share our best travel tips.
 It's all for free - no cost, no commitment.

-Home - Cusco - Inca Trek - Lima - Cartagena - The Lost City Trek - Medellin - Bogota - Home
+Home - Cusco - Inca Trek - Lima - Cartagena - Tayrona National Park - Santa Marta - The Lost City Trek - Santa Marta -Medellin - Home

 Remember, this is only a route proposal for your big trip.
 If you wish to receive personal assistance designing your itinerary, please get in contact with our adventurous travel experts.
 They love designing dream trips and they give you great insider travel advice.